 Leaf Dish, ca. 1951

-This is a dish.
-It was designed by Tapio Wirkkala and produced by Soinne et Kni.
+This is a Dish.
+It was designed by Tapio Wirkkala.
 It is dated ca. 1951 and we acquired it in 2016.
 Its medium is laminated birch and teak plywood.
 It is a part of the Product Design and Decorative Arts department.

 Tapio Wirkkala was a major figure of post-war design and although much of his output (and perhaps his most famous design, the Finlandia Vodka bottle) was in glass, ceramic, and plastic, he began his career as a sculptor, using a traditional Finnish carving knife.
 The success of Wirkkala’s designs at the Milan Triennale of 1951 established him as a major figure in modern Scandinavian design.
 The Leaf Platter dates from that year.